RobinKumar5986/wwwhisper/README.md

 Introduction
 ------------

-System that allows sharing of resources with limited audience needs to identify users to ensure only allowed ones can access a protected resource.
+System that allows sharing with limited audience needs to identify users to ensure only authorized ones can access a protected resource.
 Today, the most popular way of identifying allowed audience are application specific identifiers.
-This approach allows sharing only with other users of the application and introduces chicken and egg dilemma - a new application that enables sharing of private resources is not very useful, because it has few users, but it won't
+This approach enables sharing only with other users of the application and introduces chicken and egg dilemma - a new application that enables sharing of private resources is not very useful, because it has few users, but it won't